akiyoshi-yusuke/Ansible-SROS-Demo/README.md

 ## Example 4

-Deletion of "Customer 10" using NETCONF with Nokia YANG modules.
-XML code is contained in separate remove.xml file.
+Deletion of customer "alpha" using NETCONF with nokia-conf module.
+XML code is contained in separate XML file.
 Edit-config operation "remove" is used.
+Returns no error if the customer does not exist.

 ```
-├── 04_Remove_Customer.yml
+├── nctest04.yml
 └── roles
     ├── nctest04
     │   ├── tasks